List of specialist Churchill tank variants: Armoured Recovery Vehicle

 Mk II – A Churchill Mark III or Mark IV with a fixed turret/superstructure with a dummy gun.
 It was equipped for recovering other tanks from the battlefield.
 It mounted a front jib with a 7.5 ton capacity, a rear jib rated for 15 ton and a winch that could pull 25 tons.
 With just a three-man crew, there was enough room to carry the crew of the tank being recovered.
 Armament was a single Besa machine gun.

 Armoured Ramp Carrier

-The Armoured Ramp Carrier was a turretless Churchill with ramps at either end and trackways along the body to form a mobile bridge.
+The Armoured Ramp Carrier (ARK) was a turretless Churchill with ramps at either end and trackways along the body to form a mobile bridge.
 Fifty of these were built on Mark II and Mark IV Churchills.
 The Link Ark or Twin Ark was two ARKs used side by side to give a wide crossing.
 The ramps on these were folding types giving a longer, 65 ft, crossing.
 The Twin-ARK was used for the post-war Conqueror heavy tank.